phanmemkhoinghiep/custom_components/ggcloud_tts/readme.md

 #Hello
-This is step by step guide to intergrated this TTS Component to your Home Assistant
+This is step by step guide to intergrated Google Cloud TTS Component to your Home Assistant

 ### STEP1.
 Download to your Home Assistant Custom_Component Folder